Acrop0liX/555-led-badge/README.md

 ## How it works

 The ICM7555 CMOS timer runs in astable mode, generating a continuous oscillating signal.
 The output drives a 2N3904 NPN transistor which switches two red LEDs on and off alternately.
 Timing is controlled by resistors and capacitors connected to the threshold and trigger pins.
-CV is used for ground and is marked as X due to it not being needed for this exercise.
+The control voltage pin (pin 5) doesn't need a decoupling capacitor with the ICM7555, so it has been marked X.

 ## Components